gitjuzer/AFP-ENG-2018/Requirement specification.md

 10. Friendlist: So users can have friends, make groups.
 11. Chat.
 Thus we have friendlist, we can add chatiing service as well.
 12. Android/iOS support?
+13. Augmented reality levels, some Pokemon go things!
+14. Adult only and Child mode, keeps childs away from deep internet

 # Requirements List
 1. Words/Images need to appear on screen